 I don’t think every search query needs a skyscraper or ultimate guide.

-The optimal length for an article in 2019 depends on two things:
+The optimal length for an article depends on two things:

 - Satisfying the search intent.